dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T84: Protecting the unborn is a societal duty.
+### T84: The unborn child is a unique being deserving protection.

 |Support|
 |---|